Skip to Content

 • Other factors such as hard foods or certain chemical reactions

-If you’ve lost a filling it is important to schedule an appointment as soon as possible to avoid complications.
-Below are recommendations on how to care for your exposed tooth until you are able to have it professionally fixed.
+If you’ve lost a filling, it is important to schedule an appointment as soon as possible to avoid complications.

 Lost Dental Crowns